-up to subleading corrections.
-This is nothing but the classical result of \cite{Green:1982sw}; the splitting between the three domains $\cD_\sigma$ produced the field theory four-graviton amplitude in a Schwinger proper time form with loop proper time $T$, written as a sum over the three inequivalent kinematical channels corresponding to the orderings.
-Now one could drop the restriction $T>\ap L$ and use dimensional regularization.
-However, to make the underlying tropical nature of the limit manifest, one should keep the hard UV cut-off $\ap L$.
-Then in 10 dimensions, this integral has a power behaved UV divergence given by
+This is the classic result of \cite{Green:1982sw}.
+Now, we could in principle drop the restriction $T>2\pi \ap L$ and use dimensional regularization.
+However, in order to make the underlying tropical nature of the limit manifest, the hard UV cut-off $2 \pi \ap L$ should be kept.
+Then in 10 dimensions, this integral has a power-behaved UV-divergence given by

-As already observed in \cite{Green:1999pv}, the full amplitude $\A 1 4 _{\ap}$ does not depend on $L$, thus any non vanishing term in $\A 1 4 _{\ap,+}$ that depends on $L$ in the tropical limit should be canceled by the including contributions from the analytic cell.
+as can be seen by a direct computation.
+As observed in \cite{Green:1999pv}, the full amplitude $\A 1 4 _{\ap}$ does not depend on $L$, thus any non-vanishing term in $\A 1 4 _{\ap,+}$ that depends on $L$ in the tropical limit should be canceled by including contributions from the analytic domain.
 In particular, the divergence \eqref{e:leadingUV} should be canceled by a counter-term coming from $\A 1 4 _{\ap,-}$.

-The functions in the exponential factor are continuous on $\Mgn 1 4 ^-(L)$, which is a compact space, thus according to the discussion in section \ref{sec:cells} one may interchange the $\apt$ limit and the integration which amounts to setting the exponential factor to one.
-The entire integration over the $\zeta_i$'s is now trivial and one is left with an integral that can be computed straight away:
+The integrand being analytic in the compact space $\Mgn 1 4 ^-(L)$, we can take the $\apt$ limit inside the integral: this sets the exponential factor to~$1$.
+The integration over the $\zeta_i$'s is now trivial and the remaining integral can be computed straight away:

-This integral provides two physically distinct contributions; $\pi/3$ and $1/L$.
-The first is the so called analytic part of the amplitude.
-After going from the string frame to the Einstein frame, it is solely expressed in terms of gravitational quantities and is the leading order contribution of higher order operators in the effective action of supergravity.
+Up to the global factor, there are two physically distinct contributions; $1/6$ and $-1/(2\pi L)$.
+The first is the so-called analytic part of the amplitude.
+After going from the string frame to the Einstein frame, it is solely expressed in terms of gravitational coupling constant and is the leading order contribution of higher order operators in the effective action of supergravity.
 The second is the counter-term required to cancel the leading UV divergence \eqref{e:leadingUV}.
-From the tropical point of view, this integral may be thought of as a being localized at the singular point $T=0$ of the tropical moduli space which corresponds to a graph with a vertex of weight one.
+From the tropical point of view, this integral may be thought of as being localized at the singular point $T=0$ of the tropical moduli space which corresponds to a graph with a vertex of weight one.

-We can now sum up \eqref{e:limitupper} and \eqref{e:limitlower} to obtain the field theory amplitude written a as integral over the full tropical moduli space $\Mtgn14$.
-It is regularized by the inclusion of a counter-term the point $T=0$ of the moduli space.
-Pictorially, the figure \ref{fig:fundtorusL} summarizes this discussion.
+We may now add up \eqref{e:limitupper} and \eqref{e:limitlower} to obtain the field theory amplitude written as an integral over the full tropical moduli space $\Mtgn14$.
+This amplitude is regularized by the inclusion of a counter-term at $T=0$.
+This discussion is summarized in fig~\ref{fig:fundtorusL}.